IGSIO/igsio.github.io/README.md

 ### Mission
-The IGSIO was founded after lenghty discussions regarding the standardization of tracked ultrasound communication to work towards improving the interoperability between industrial products and research software platforms [[1]](http://wiki.na-mic.org/Wiki/index.php/2016_Winter_Project_Week/Projects/TrackedUltrasoundStandardization).
+The IGSIO was founded after lengthy discussions regarding the standardization of tracked ultrasound communication to work towards improving the interoperability between industrial products and research software platforms [[1]](http://wiki.na-mic.org/Wiki/index.php/2016_Winter_Project_Week/Projects/TrackedUltrasoundStandardization).
 Prior to these discussions, the commonly accepted solution was to pass specially constructed messages over the OpenIGTLink protocol.
 This workaround solution indicated that a more formal definition was needed to enable the research community to move towards a vision held by the founding members.

-The mission of the IGSIO is to develop a written standard defining the communication of tracked ultrasound systems between software platforms and to implement a reference implementation of an OpenIGTLink client and server for use by any adhering software platform.
+The mission of the IGSIO is to develop a written standard defining the communication of tracked ultrasound systems between software platforms and to produce an open-source reference implementation of an OpenIGTLink client and server for use by any adhering software platform.

 ### Goals
 We seek to achieve the following goals:
 * To advance the image-guided systems community through co-operation and collaboration
 * To define a written standard for tracked ultrasound communication
-* To provide a reference standard implentation of a tracked ultrasound client/server
+* To provide a reference standard implementation of a tracked ultrasound client/server

 ### Founding Members
 IGSIO was founded at the NAMIC 2016 Winter Project week in Cambridge, Massachusetts.
 Founding members include: